a-chacon/a-chacon.github.io/_posts/en/2023-08-14-chat-rails-chatgpt.md

 ---
 layout: post
-title: "Creating a chat with GPT and Rails."
+title: "Creating a chatbot with GPT and Rails."
 categories: [Rails, ChatGPT, Chat]
 excerpt: We will see how to create a custom chat with persistence with Ruby On Rails and ChatGPT.
 After interacting in a couple of applications with the OpenAi API I want to show how you could make a simple chat that could scale to whatever you want using Ruby On Rails.
 image: /assets/images/chatpt.webp